d2l-ai/d2l-en/chapter_recommender-systems/deepfm.md

 ```

 ## Implemenation of DeepFM
 The implementation of DeepFM is similar to that of FM.
 We keep the FM part unchanged and use an MLP block with `relu` as the activation function.
 Dropout is also used to regularize the model.
-The number of neurons of the MLP can be adjusted with the `mlp_dims` hyper-parameter.
+The number of neurons of the MLP can be adjusted with the `mlp_dims` hyperparameter.

 ```{.python .input  n=2}
 class DeepFM(nn.Block):